jagdishthakur904/samsung-pd-training/README.md

 set_input_transition-min .75 [get_ports IN_"];

-#NOTE: Both inputs IN A, IN B are coming w.r.t clock MY CLK created on port CLK
+#NOTE: Both inputs IN A, and IN B are coming w.r.t clock MY CLK created on port CLK
 ```

 ```